-I am a Postdoctoral Fellow at the Earth, Ocean, and Atmospheric Sciences Department and the Institute of Applied Mathematics of the University of British Columbia (UBC), in Vancouver, Canada.
+I am a Postdoctoral Research Fellow at the Earth, Ocean, and Atmospheric Sciences Department and the Institute of Applied Mathematics of the University of British Columbia (UBC), in Vancouver, Canada.
 I work in Eldad Haber’s research group.

 My main research focus lies in designing efficient numerical methods for the Electromagnetic forward and inverse problems in the context of geophysical imaging applications.
 These applications include detection and characterization of mineral deposits and petroleum reservoirs.
 I really enjoy that the nature of my work is highly interdisciplinary.
 Some of the mathematical areas that my work involves are: variational calculus, numerical solutions of partial differential equations, convex optimization, sparse linear algebra, upscaling, and multiscale methods.

 I am originally from Leon, Guanajuato, Mexico.
 I received my M.Sc. in Computer Sciences and Industrial Mathematics from CIMAT (Mathematics Research Center), and my B.Sc. in Computer Sciences with major in Mathematics from the Department of Mathematics of the University of Guanajuato.